kheller18/data-structures-algorithms/questions/CSS.md

           </div>
         ```
       + In this example, all paragraph elements (`<p>`) will be styled with the specified rules, but only if they are siblings of `<h2>` elements.
 There could be other elements in between the `<h2>` and `<p>`, and the styles would still apply.
-    + `Adjacent Sibling Combinator`: A selector that uses the adjacent sibling combinator uses the plus symbol (`+`), and is almost the same as the general sibling selector.
+    + `Adjacent Sibling Combinator`: uses the adjacent sibling combinator uses the plus symbol (`+`), and is almost the same as the general sibling selector.
 The difference is that the targeted element must be an immediate sibling, not just a general sibling.
       + ```
           p + p {
             text-indent: 1.Sem;